pdemonaco/gentoo-notes/setup/networkmanager.md

     git add /etc/portage/package.use/networkmanager
     ```

-2. Add yourself to plugdev so that network changes can be made without becoming
+2. Add yourself to plugdev so that network changes can be made without becoming superuser.
-superuser

     ```bash
     usermod -a -G plugdev phil